 Have you ever made an assumption about something or someone only to be shown that you were incorrect in that assumption later on?
-I think if we're being honest with ourselves, then we would all have to say that we have been in this position before.
-At an early age, each of us begins this process by telling our parents that we don't like a certain food only to try it later on and come to realize that we love it.
+If we're honest with ourselves, we would all have to say that we have been in this position before.
+At an early age, each of us begins this process by telling our parents that we don't like a certain food, only to try it later on and realize that we love it.
 As a father of three little kids, this is something that I experience on a near-daily basis with my children.
-However, it is from little examples like this that entire lifetimes can be spent making assumptions that are proven to be incorrect.
+However, it is from little examples like this that entire lifetimes can be spent making incorrect assumptions.

-Many of the more prevalent assumptions that I am exposed to when it comes to the world of Texas family law regarding divorce in the divorce process.
+Many of the more prevalent assumptions that I am exposed to when it comes to Texas family law regarding divorce in the divorce process.
 Gone are the days where the divorce was so infrequent that there was simply a lack of experience as far as knowing others who have gotten divorced previously.
-We are now in a situation where many people in our lives have gotten divorces and their experiences have shaped our opinions about divorce and how to go about getting a divorce.
+We are now in a situation where many people in our lives have gotten divorces, and their experiences have shaped our opinions about divorce and how to go about getting a divorce.

 These expectations and assumptions we form can determine our course of action should a divorce become an option in our own lives.
-If you rushed into a divorce thinking that it would be easier a process than it truly is then you likely made mistakes along the way in getting your case to the finish line.
+If you rushed into a divorce thinking that it would be easier a process than it truly is, then you likely made mistakes along the way in getting your case to the finish line.
 You may not have prepared sufficiently, hired an attorney, and could have missed important steps that may have benefited you or your family.
-Taking a look at your final decree of divorce shows that you didn't focus on certain areas of your case that could have been extremely important.
+Taking a look at your final divorce decree shows that you didn't focus on certain areas of your case that could have been extremely important.

 Misconception #1: you need an attorney to get divorced

-this may seem like a strange place for a family law attorney to begin A blog post about incorrect divorce assumptions but I wanted to start by showing that I can be objective when speaking to your divorce.
-While I always recommend that you interview and learn about an attorney before deciding whether or not to obtain representation it is not always necessary to ultimately hire a lawyer for your divorce.
+this may seem like a strange place for a family law attorney to begin A blog post about incorrect divorce assumptions, but I wanted to start by showing that I can be objective when speaking to your divorce.
+While I always recommend that you interview and learn about an attorney before deciding whether or not to obtain representation, it is not always necessary to ultimately hire a lawyer for your divorce.
 The fact is that you can get divorced in Texas without a lawyer and that this may be the best option for you.

 There is no legal requirement in Texas for you to have an attorney when getting divorced.
 Some of you out there will find that your divorce is simple enough that you could take all the responsibility of representing yourself and have a divorce go just fine without counsel.
-However, I think the vast majority of people reading this blog would benefit from having an attorney represent them in a divorce.
+However, I think most people reading this blog would benefit from having an attorney represent them in a divorce.
 You should ask yourself on a basic level whether or not either of these two circumstances will be involved in your divorce.

 Misconception #2: getting divorced is expensive

 That brings us to the topic of getting a divorce.
 We have already covered how you do not need an attorney to get divorced in Texas.
 A great deal of the cost of a divorce is associated with your attorney and being represented by counsel.
-I could talk to you all day and all night about why it's worth it for you to hire an attorney but then we would move on in this blog post today.
+I could talk to you all day and all night about why it's worth it for you to hire an attorney, but then we would move on in this blog post today.
 I will point out to you the simple truth that hiring an attorney will cost you money most likely.

-Depending on your budget there will be a range of lawyers that you could hire to represent you in your family law case.
-You can probably surmise which attorneys charge the most based on their level of experience and their location in the city.
+Depending on your budget, there will be a range of lawyers that you could hire to represent you in your family law case.
+You can probably surmise which attorneys charge the most based on their level of experience and location in the city.
 All of us have a budget when we go out to dinner or when we go out to look for a new car.
 The same goes for when you are hiring an attorney.
-The most important part to keep in mind is that if you stick to your budget and are known for what value you get in return for what you pay an attorney you will set yourself up for success.
+The most important part to keep in mind is that if you stick to your budget and are known for what value you get in return for what you pay an attorney, you will set yourself up for success.

 Misconception #3: getting a divorce means making yourself vulnerable financially

 one misconception I hear quite a bit is your regards to filing for divorce in making yourself susceptible to financial problems in the short term.
 It usually goes something like this going you are a spouse who is not worked in many years or has never worked because you have stayed at home to raise children.
-Now that the children are older and out of the house you are interested in possibly filing for divorce from your spouse for any number of legitimate reasons.
+Now that the children are older and out of the house, you are interested in possibly filing for divorce from your spouse for any number of legitimate reasons.
 However, you have always held back on doing so because of concerns over how you will pay bills both during and immediately after your divorce.

-By the same token, You can also be awarded contractual alimony or spousal maintenance after a divorce as long as you show a need for it and have been married at least 10 years.
-The length of your marriage will determine the maximum length free reward of special maintenance.
+By the same token, You can also be awarded contractual alimony or spousal maintenance after a divorce as long as you show a need for it and have been married for at least 10 years.
+The length of your marriage will determine the maximum length of a free reward of special maintenance.
 You may also be able to negotiate for contractual alimony in settlement negotiations with your spouse.
-If he will need time to apply for and landed a job after your divorce or need time to finish your schooling so you can find a job then spousal support like this may be essential for you.
+If he will need time to apply for and landed a job after your divorce or need time to finish your schooling so you can find a job, then spousal support like this may be essential for you.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan